Music of Detroit: 1960s

 In 1959 Hank Ballard & The Midnighters had a minor hit with their b-side song "The Twist".
 A cover by Philadelphia native Chubby Checker followed in 1960.
 His single became a smash hit, reaching No. 1 on the Billboard Hot 100 and started a national dance craze.
 Also in 1960, Jack Scott had his final top 10 hits with "What in the World's Come Over You" and "Burning Bridges".

 The following year, rocker Del Shannon had his own No. 1 hit in March 1961 with the song "Runaway".
 This was followed by the top 10 hits "Hats Off to Larry" in June 1961 and "Little Town Flirt" in 1962.
 In 1964, Detroit's one-hit wonders The Reflections had their own Top 10 hit single with "(Just Like) Romeo and Juliet".

-By 1964, teen clubs around Metro Detroit such as the Fifth Dimension in Ann Arbor and the Hideout off of 8 Mile Road and Harper Road, were a hotbed for young and promising garage rock bands such as The Underdogs, The Fugitives, Unrelated Segments, Terry Knight and the Pack (which featured Don Brewer), ASTIGAFA (which featured a young Marshall Crenshaw), The Lords (featuring a young Ted Nugent), The Pleasure Seekers (which featured a young Suzi Quatro), Four of Us and the Mushrooms (which both featured Glenn Frey), Sky (which featured a young Doug Fieger), and blue-eyed soul rockers The Rationals.
+By 1964, teen clubs around Metro Detroit such as the Fifth Dimension in Ann Arbor and the Hideout off of 8 Mile Road and Harper Road, were a hotbed for young and promising garage rock bands such as The Underdogs, The Fugitives, Unrelated Segments, Terry Knight and the Pack (which featured Don Brewer), ASTIGAFA (which featured a young Marshall Crenshaw), The Lords (featuring a young Ted Nugent), The Pleasure Seekers (which featured a young Suzi Quatro), Four of Us and the Mushrooms (which both featured Glenn Frey), Sky (featuring Doug Fieger, who later formed The Knack), and blue-eyed soul rockers The Rationals.